seock04/TalkMatters/TalkMatters_Panel_Discussion_format.md

-## What we do in Talk Matter Pannel Discussion?
+## What we do in Talk Matter Open Discussion?
 * Panel discussion related with current issue released in News (not just one news article but deal with various aspect of the issues on the topic)

 ### Role & Responsibility